lpnh/dotfiles/src/os/installation.md

 sudo pacman -S fastfetch
 ```

-Now simply run and enjoy your new achievement:
+Now run it and enjoy your new achievement:

 ```sh
 fastfetch
 ```

-Note: this last step is also a simple and efficient way to verify your
+Note: jokes aside, this last step is a simple and efficient way to verify your
 installation.